-This document, Submission Guidelines for Single Technology Assessments of Medicinal Products includes guidance on the type of documentation and methods required in cost-effectiveness, and budget impact analysis.
-Whereas the submission template specifies the requirements of the different sections in the STA, the intention of these guidelines is to function as a reference document, accompanying the specific sections in the template as needed.
+This document, Submission Guidelines for Single Technology Assessments of Medicinal Products, includes guidance on the type of documentation and methods required in cost-effectiveness and budget impact analysis.
+Whereas the submission template specifies the requirements of the different sections in the STA, the intention of these guidelines is to function as a reference document, accompanying the specific sections in the submission template as needed.
 The guidelines will be reviewed and revised as necessary.

-This revision is primarily to harmonise with the upcoming HTA-regulation coming into action within the EU in 2025 in which Norway is committed to take part.
+The last major revision of these guidelines (October 2023) was done primarily to harmonise with the HTA-regulation coming into action within the EU in 2025 in which Norway is committed to take part.